 A number of other Think Wise activities are planned during the ICC Cricket World Cup 2011.
 Players will have a series of interactions with local community groups supported by UNAIDS and UNICEF throughout the three host countries, teams will wear red ribbons on their shirts in key matches during the competition and HIV prevention messages will be promoted at venues on all match days, including during the national anthem ceremonies.
 Young adults taking part in the ICC Cricket World Cup schools programme in Bangladesh, India and Sri Lanka have already received HIV education sessions as part of the Think Wise programme.

-The public service announcement is available to broadcasters, for editorial use, from an ICC ftp site.
+Notes to editors: The public service announcement is available to broadcasters, for editorial use, from an ICC ftp site.
 These are available for immediate use.

 Copy and paste the above link into Windows Explorer (r/c on taskbar and click on explore) and press enter.
 Please note Windows Explorer is not Internet Explorer.